plugdata-team/plugdata/Resources/Documentation/ELSE/autofade2~.md

 draft: false
 ---

 [autofade2~] is an automatic fade in/out (with separate time for fade in/out) for multichannel inputs.
 It responds to a gate control and uses internal lookup tables for 7 different fading curves.
 A gate-on happens when the last input value was zero and the incoming value isn't.
-A gate-off happens when the last value was a non-zero value and the incoming value is 0 The maximum gain depends on the gate on level.
+A gate-off happens when the last value was a non-0 value and the incoming value is 0 The maximum gain depends on the gate on level.